xlladdins/xll24/README.md

 trailing left parenthesis and then press `<Enter>`.
 You will see a funny looking number, but it is not a handle.
-It is the [register id](https://learn.microsoft.com/en-us/office/client-developer/excel/xlfregisterid) Excel uses the regiser id to keep track user defined functions.
+It is the [register id](https://learn.microsoft.com/en-us/office/client-developer/excel/xlfregisterid) Excel uses to keep track of user defined functions.

-With your cursor in the cell, pressing `Ctrl-Shift-B` will replace the arguments you see from `Ctrl-Shift-A` with their default values.
+With your cursor in the cell containing the register id, pressing `Ctrl-Shift-B` will replace the arguments you see from `Ctrl-Shift-A` with their default values.